This report shows the health state of a local Health Area, based on various topics.

 - According to the NSW Health stats, a person is considered overweight or obese with a BMI of at least 25 kg/m2.

-Information sourced from: Centre for Epidemiology and Evidence.
+Information sourced from the Centre for Epidemiology and Evidence.
 HealthStats NSW.
 Sydney: NSW Ministry of Health.
 Available at: www.healthstats.nsw.gov.au

 What does the Health Statistics report provide?